Slideshow-digital/slideshow-documentation/docs/documentation/support_us.md

 # Support us

-Slideshow is free for non-commercial as well as commercial usage, and we are aiming to keep it this way.
+The Slideshow app is free for both commercial and non-commercial use — and our goal is to keep it that way.
 We believe in free software, especially in a competitive field like digital signage.

-If you like Slideshow app, there are several ways how you can personally contribute to making it better:
+If you enjoy using Slideshow and want to help it grow, there are several ways you can personally contribute:

+## Spread the Word

-- **Spread the word**, recommend Slideshow to your friends, leave a positive review on Google Play Store.
-The more people use Slideshow, the more feedback we receive, which helps us to make Slideshow app better.
-Many new features added to the Slideshow over the years has been suggested to us by the users.
+Recommend Slideshow to your friends, colleagues, or clients, and leave a positive review on the [Google Play Store](https://play.google.com/store/apps/details?id=sk.mimac.slideshow).
+The more people use Slideshow, the more feedback we receive — which helps us improve the app.

-- **Help us with testing Slideshow** on various devices, with various combinations of settings, screen layouts, and playlists.
-We are thoroughly testing each version before it is released, but as the number of different combinations rises, we still might miss something.
-If you find any problem, send as a bug report, we will be happy to fix the problem.
+Many of Slideshow’s best features were originally suggested by users like you.

+## Help with Testing

+Test Slideshow on different devices, screen layouts, and playlist configurations.
+While every version is carefully tested before release, the variety of Android devices and settings means we can still miss something.

+If you encounter a problem, please send us a [bug report](troubleshooting.md#bug-report) — we’ll be happy to fix it.

+##  Contribute Translations

-- **Translate Slideshow into your local language.** Thanks to the community, Slideshow has currently support for many different languages.
-If you are fluent in a language that isn’t yet in the list and have some free time to help us with translation, we will be happy to add your language to Slideshow.
+Thanks to our community, Slideshow already supports [many languages](configuration/localization.md).
+If you’re fluent in a language that isn’t yet available and have some time to help, we’d love to include your translation.

-- **Support the development directly**, for example by buying a branded version of Slideshow for your business, ordering a custom commercial feature or sending us a new device for testing.
-We have several Android devices, on which we are testing each version, but there are new Android boxes and sticks each month on which we haven’t tested Slideshow yet.
-- **Buy as a coffee** via [https://ko-fi.com/slideshow](https://ko-fi.com/slideshow), as a direct donation
+Your contribution helps make Slideshow accessible to more users worldwide.

+## Support Development Directly

+You can support ongoing development in several ways:

+- Purchase a [white-label version](white_label.md) for your business
+- Request custom commercial features
+- Send us a device for testing

+We maintain a collection of Android devices for compatibility testing, but new boxes and sticks appear every month.
+Your contribution helps us ensure Slideshow runs smoothly on as many devices as possible.

+## Buy Us a Coffee

+If you’d like to make a small direct contribution, you can do so through [**ko-fi.com/slideshow**](https://ko-fi.com/slideshow).
+Every coffee helps us dedicate more time to improving the app and adding new features.
+Thank you for supporting our software!